sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

       * Make the virtualbox image very polished, including graphical buttons to create and start/stop multiple servers (with full security options), backup notebook servers and restore notebook servers, upgrade Sage (maybe on only selected servers?), etc.

       * Carefully document any things that people need to understand about setting up the network for common scenarios.

+      * Explore the option of a cloud instance (like an Amazon EC2 instance) that instructors could trivially start.
+See [[http://groups.google.com/group/sage-notebook/browse_frm/thread/620f9a40e5e9e488]].

     * Build the infrastructure for a library of curricula materials.
 This includes a library of interacts that you can browse/search, etc.